-When it comes to schools and other education-related programs and ventures, our education lawyers are the go-to choice for many entrepreneurs, individuals, businesses, and organizations because of their unique needs and our comprehensive capabilities and experience in the areas of law that relate to schools specifically and education in general.
-Our education attorneys provide our clients with the support they need so they can focus on providing educational opportunities and programming for students and families.
+When it comes to schools and other education-related programs and ventures, our education lawyers are the go-to choice for many entrepreneurs, individuals, businesses and organizations because of their unique needs and our comprehensive capabilities and experience in the areas of law that relate to schools specifically and education in general.
+We provide our clients with the support they need so they can focus on providing educational opportunities and programming for students and families.

-For our not-for-profit clients and charter schools, after formation, we assist our clients in obtaining and maintaining tax-exempt (e.g. 501(c)(3)) status at the federal and state levels.
-We draft and submit applications for tax exemption, working with tax agencies throughout the process and an after-tax exemption is granted, our education lawyers work with our clients (and their team of accountants and auditors) to help them comply with various ongoing requirements needed to maintain their tax-exempt status.
+For our not-for-profit clients and charter schools, after formation, our NYC education lawyers assist our clients in obtaining and maintaining tax-exempt (e.g. 501(c)(3)) status at the federal and state levels.
+We draft and submit applications for tax exemption, working with tax agencies throughout the process and after-tax exemption is granted, we work with our clients (and their team of accountants and auditors) to help them comply with various ongoing requirements needed to maintain their tax-exempt status.

 Licenses and Permits

 Many schools require some type of license, permit or certification to operate.
-From the New York State Education Department and its various offices (and other states’ education departments), to the New York City Department of Health, we work with our education clients to prepare their initial applications for approval, their renewal applications as well as maintaining their licenses and permits throughout their term.
-As NYC’s top education lawyers, we also represent clients whose are faced with challenges to their licenses (e.g. suspension or revocation) and advocate on their behalf at hearings related to their licenses before various administrative agencies and tribunals.
+From the New York State Education Department and its various offices (and other states’ education departments), to the New York City Department of Health, we work with our clients to prepare their initial applications for approval, their renewal applications as well as maintaining their licenses and permits throughout their term.
+Our NYC education lawyers also represent clients whose are faced with challenges to their licenses (e.g. suspension or revocation) and advocate on their behalf at hearings related to their licenses before various administrative agencies and tribunals.

 Policies, Procedures, and Manuals

-Like other businesses, for-profit schools and educational programs have may have investors, shareholders, and partners.
-Our education attorneys assist both investors and the companies in which they invest by structuring and documenting investments.
+Like other NYC businesses, for-profit schools and educational programs have may have investors, shareholders, and partners.
+We assist both investors and the companies in which they invest by structuring and documenting investments.

-Our education attorneys counsel our clients through the employment process, from assisting with the onboarding process (e.g. offer letters and employment contracts) to drafting employee handbooks, providing anti-harassment training and other professional development and providing advice on employee discipline and termination.
+Our team of NYC education lawyers counsels our clients through the employment process, from assisting with the onboarding process (e.g. offer letters and employment contracts) to drafting employee handbooks, providing anti-harassment training and other professional development and providing advice on employee discipline and termination.
 We also conduct internal investigations and work with various agencies (e.g. Equal Employment Opportunity Commission) when complaints by employees are filed.

 Review of contracts and agreements, disputes over same, general questions, concerns and requests—on a daily basis, our education clients reach out to our team of professionals for advice and assistance.